opencord/platform-install/PLATFORM_INSTALL_INTERNALS.md

 * onos-load-apps
 * xos-start

+Juju is leveraged to perform the OpenStack portion of the install.
+Cord specific juju charm changes are documented in [Internals of the CORD Build Process](https://wiki.opencord.org/display/CORD/Internals+of+the+CORD+Build+Process).

 ## Starting XOS

 The final ansible role executed by platform-install is to start XOS.
 This uses the XOS `service-profile` repository to bring up a stack of CORD services.